fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/09_classes/05_const.md

 ## const methods

-In order to do this, you need to place `const` between function parameters and it's body.
+Place `const` between function parameters and it's body.
 Putting `const` on the left (here: just before/after `int`) would change return type instead of the type of the function.

 **Const-qualifying a member function changes it's type.**